Updated on Fri, 8 Jul, 2022 at 3:22 PM

-To see the status of one transaction, you just have to access the block explorer of the currency you want to see and enter the crypto address in the search field or the ID of the exact transaction to see the details.
+In order to see the status of one transaction, you just have to access the block explorer of the currency you want to see and enter the crypto address in the search field or the ID of the exact transaction.

 Basic information about Block Explorers: